julielsa/Python-predicting-diabetes-outcomes/README.md

    - How reliable are the predictions?

 ### Dataset
 Leveraged the Kaggle ['Pima Indians Diabetes Database'](https://www.kaggle.com/datasets/uciml/pima-indians-diabetes-database/data).
 The dataset is originally from the National Institute of Diabetes and Digestive and Kidney Diseases and it represents the information of 21 year old females of Pima heritage.
-The variables presented are their insulin level, BMI, age, blood pressure, pregnancies, and a target variable, outcome.
+The variables presented are their insulin level, BMI, age, blood pressure, pregnancies, skin thickness and a target variable, outcome.

 ### Analysis
 1. Data Cleaning and Processing